On quantizations of complex contact manifolds: Introduction

-In this paper we classify these objects on any complex contact manifold $Y$ by means of the cohomology group $H^1(Y;\Omega_{Y}^{1,cl}(0))$, where $\Omega_{Y}^{1,cl}(0)$ denotes the push-forward of the sheaf of closed $0$-homogeneous 1-forms on the canonical symplectification of $Y$.
-Furthermore, we go into the study of the existence and classification of $\she$-algebras on $Y$, thus generalizing the results in~\cite{BoutetdeMonvel1999}.
-Finally, in the formal case we compare the classification of $\she$-algebras with that of $(\she,\sigma)$-algebroids.
+In this paper we classify all $(\E,\sigma)$-algebroids on any complex contact manifold $Y$.
+This is done by means of the cohomology group $H^1(Y;\Omega_Y^{1,cl}(0))$, where $\Omega_Y^{1,cl}(0)$ denotes the push-forward of the sheaf of closed $0$-homogeneous 1-forms on the canonical symplectification of $Y$.
+Furthermore, we go into the study of the existence and classification of $\E$-algebras on $Y$, thus generalizing the results of~\cite{Kashiwara1996} and~\cite{BoutetdeMonvel1999}.
+Finally, we compare the classification of $\E$-algebras with that of $(\E,\sigma)$-algebroids, focusing mainly on the formal case.

+Note that in~\cite{Polesello2007} it is proved that the canonical $(\E,\sigma)$-algebroid $\stke_Y$ is the unique one endowed with an anti-involution corresponding to the operation of taking the formal adjoint of microdifferential operators, and in~\cite{D'Agnolo-Polesello2011} we classify (both up to equivalence and to Morita equivalence) $\C$-linear stacks locally equivalent to $\stke_Y$ without any assumption on their graded stack (called $\E$-algebroids in~\cite{D'Agnolo-Polesello2011}).

-Note that the problem of the quantization of the homogeneous coordinates sheaf have been considered in~\cite{Kontsevich2001,Kaledin2006} in the projective Poisson/symplectic case.
-On real contact manifolds or, more generally, conic Poisson manifolds of constant rank, quantization algebras have been considered by Boutet de Monvel under the name of Toeplitz algebras (see~\cite{BoutetdeMonvel1995,BoutetdeMonvel2002}).
+The problem of the quantization of the homogeneous coordinates sheaf have been considered in~\cite{Kontsevich2001,Kaledin2006} in the projective Poisson/symplectic case.
+On real contact manifolds or, more generally, real conic Poisson manifolds of constant rank, quantization algebras have been considered by Boutet de Monvel under the name of Toeplitz algebras (see~\cite{BoutetdeMonvel1995,BoutetdeMonvel2002}).

 This paper is organized as follows: in Section~\ref{section:contact} we recall the main definitions and properties of complex contact manifolds.
 In Section~\ref{section:DefQuant} we review the definition of quantization algebras.
-In Section~\ref{section:E-alg} we recall the classification of $\she$-algebras on $P^*M$.
-In Section~\ref{section:uniq} we define the $(\she,\sigma)$-algebroids on a complex contact manifold and classify them (Theorem~\ref{th:class}); we then make some explicit computations on compact K\"ahler manifolds.
-In Section~\ref{section:vs} we investigate the existence of $\she$-algebras on complex contact manifolds and compare their classification with that of $(\she,\sigma)$-algebroids, focusing mainly on the formal case.
+In Section~\ref{section:E-alg} we recall the classification of the $\E$-algebras on $P^*M$.
+In Section~\ref{section:class} we define the $(\E,\sigma)$-algebroids on a complex contact manifold and classify them (Theorem~\ref{th:class}); we then focus on compact K\"ahler manifolds.
+In Section~\ref{section:vs} we investigate the existence of $\E$-algebras on complex contact manifolds and compare their classification with that of $(\E,\sigma)$-algebroids, mainly in the formal case.

+{\bf Acknowledgements} The author had the occasion of visiting Paris VI University and ESI - University of Vienna during the preparation of this paper.
+Their hospitality is gratefully acknowledged.

-{\bf Acknowledgements} We whish to thank Louis Boutet de Monvel, Matthieu Carette and Andrea D'Agnolo, for several useful discussions, comments and insights.
+The author also wishes to thank Louis Boutet de Monvel, Andrea D'Agnolo and Matthieu Carette for several useful discussions, comments and insights.